FrachlitzStudio/MessageLoggerSelfbot/README.md

 # Discord Message Logger SelfBot

 ## About
 Discord Selfbot, that logs deleted and edited messages.
-**This bot saves not only messages, but also images/files.**
+**This selfbot saves not only messages, but also images/files.**

 ## Installation
 1. Install [Node.js](https://nodejs.org/).